gokulsarveshsk/auction_platform/README.md

 ## Features ✨

 - User authentication and registration
-- mails sent to the user as notifications
+- Mails sent to the user as notifications
 - Place bids on items
 - View your bidding history
 - Real-time updates on auction status
 - chat with product owner and client
+- stripe payment
+- chatBot for support
+- Start bidding Automatically
+- invoice generation after the auction is finished

 ## Tech Stack 🚀